CX-0010 Business Partner Number v3.0.0

 - Data Provider and Consumer

-The Business Partner Number (BPN) is a globally unique, world-wide scalable, semantically enriched, interoperable, time-dependent, stable, human-readable identifier for business partners known in the Catena-X network that represent an organization or one of its organization parts from foundation to closure.
-Consequently, it is also the unique identifier for the network participants of the Catena-X network.
-It serves as a blueprint for similar networks that follow the Catena-X concepts, which promotes interoperability between these networks.
+The Business Partner Number (BPN) is a globally unique, world-wide scalable, semantically enriched, interoperable, time-dependent, stable, human-readable identifier for business partners known in the data space that represent an organization or one of its organization parts from foundation to closure.
+Additionally, the BPN (BPN for legal entities) is legally secure.
+Consequently, it is also the unique identifier for the data space participants.
+The Catena-X Business Partner Number serves as a blueprint for similar data spaces that follow the Catena-X concepts, which promotes interoperability between these data spaces.

-Not in scope is the overall Business Partner Pool with all Golden Records within Catena-X and the way of how the Golden Records can be retrieved.
-There is a separate standard for this: CX-0012 Business Partner Pool API 4.2.0.
+Not in scope is the overall Business Partner Pool with all Golden Records within the data space and the way of how the Golden Records can be retrieved.
+There is a separate standard for this: CX-0012 Business Partner Pool API 5.0.0.

-You can find the other standards in the Catena-X standard library.
+You can find the other standards in the standard library.

 1.2 CONTEXT AND ARCHITECTURE FIT